Roboy/autonomous_driving_v2/README.md

 ## Devel

-This is the devel branch which will be deployed in the docker container.
+This is the devel branch for planning which will be deployed in the docker container.
 Check out the docker [docker branch](https://github.com/Roboy/autonomous_driving_v2/tree/docker) for more info.